 Can Parents be Sure? - Background and Meaning of Canons of Dort I,17

-This article underlines the truth that the doctrine of election is not a theoretical issue, far removed from the daily faith life of believers.
+This article shows how the doctrine of election is not a theoretical issue, far removed from the daily faith life of believers.
 God-fearing parents are comforted in their grief over the death of an infant.
 The Canons point out that the election and salvation of their child ought not to be doubted.

-Calvin on Epicurus and the Epicureans: Background to a Remark in Article 13 of the Belgic Confession
+Calvin on Epicurus and the Epicureans: The Background of a Remark in Article 13 of the Belgic Confession

-Following a lengthy explanation of the Reformed doctrine concerning providence, Article 13 of the Belgic Confession concludes with a negative statement: “On this we reject the damnable error of the Epicureans who say that God does not involve himself in anything, and allows all things to go by chance”.
-This article discusses Calvin’s view on Epicurus and the Epicureans.
+Following a lengthy explanation of the Reformed doctrine concerning providence, Article 13 of the Belgic Confession concludes with a negative statement: “On this we reject the damnable error of the Epicureans who say that God does not involve himself in anything, and allows all things to go by chance.”
+This article discusses Calvin’s view of Epicurus and the Epicureans.

-Problems with Proof Texts: The Proof Text of Article 11 of the Belgic Confession and Their Implications for the Confession
+Problems with Proof Texts: The Proof Text of Article 11 of the Belgic Confession and the Implications for the Confession

 The Structure of Bavinck's - Reformed Dogmatics

 The first edition of Reformed Dogmatics, H. Bavinck's masterpiece, was published almost a hundred years ago.
 After years of intense study, he published the first volume of his Dogmatics in 1895.
-The final, fourth volume, appeared in 1901.
-Reformed people who wish to continue in line with Bavinck’s dogmatics will also benefit greatly from the contents.
+The final, fourth volume appeared in 1901.
+Reformed people who wish to continue in line with Bavinck’s dogmatics will also benefit greatly from learning more about his book.

 The Meaning of the Lord's Supper

-If one would ask today what the main difference was between the Roman Catholic view and the Protestant view, he will probably answer, “Transubstantiation.”
-The Roman Catholics taught that the bread and the wine change into the body and blood of Christ while this was denied in the Reformation.
-The real issue was the meaning of this sacrament—is it a meal or is it a sacrifice?
+If one would ask today what is the main difference between the Roman Catholic and the Protestant beliefs, the answer will probably be “transubstantiation.”
+While the Roman Catholics taught that the bread and the wine change into the body and blood of Christ, this was denied in the Reformation.
+The real issue was the meaning of this sacrament: whether it is a meal or a sacrifice.

 Sign and Seal

-The word combination “sign and seal” is a well-known expression in the doctrine of the sacraments.
+The phrase “sign and seal” is a well-known expression in the doctrine of the sacraments.
 It is used in both the Belgic Confession and the Heidelberg Catechism.
-The Belgic Confession presents a definition in Article 33 and speaks of “visible signs and seals of something internal and invisible!
-The Catechism begins the answer to the question as to what the sacraments are, with: “The sacraments are holy, visible signs and seals” (LD 25, Q&A 66).
-This article discusses what is actually meant by “sign and seal”?
+The Belgic Confession presents a definition in Article 33 and speaks of “visible signs and seals of something internal and invisible"!
+The Catechism begins the answer to the question as to what the sacraments are with “The sacraments are holy, visible signs and seals” (Lord's Day 25, q/a 66).
+This article discusses what is actually meant by “sign and seal.”

 The Witness of the Spirit in Relation to Scripture

-The witness of the Spirit is mentioned in the section about Scripture as the means of revelation.
+The witness of the Spirit is mentioned in, among other places, the Belgic Confession, in the articles about Scripture as the means of revelation.
 This article concerns accepting and believing in Scripture.
 The decisive role is given hereby to the Spirit, because He witnesses to the fact that the books of Scripture come from God.
-In addition, it is pointed out that the church also has a role in helping us accept Scripture as God's Word.
-And further it is added that Scripture itself offers proof of its origin.
+In addition, it is pointed out that the church also has a role in helping us accept Scripture as God's Word, and that Scripture itself offers proof of its origin.

 The Baptism with the Holy Spirit and the Meaning of Pentecost

-While there has always been much attention in the church for what happened on the day of Pentecost, this attention has not always meant special attention for the “baptism with the Holy Spirit.
+While there has always been much attention in the church for what happened on the day of Pentecost, this attention has not always been focused on the “baptism with the Holy Spirit."
 For a century now, the concept of “baptism with the Holy Spirit” has been frequently discussed, for this phrase is used to indicate the central experience of the Charismatic movement and Pentecostal circles.